 First of all, yes, Aquanette is a name.
-At least 22 Aquanettes have been born in the U.S. so far:
+At least 22 Aquanettes have been born in the U.S. so far, according to the SSA’s baby name data.
+The name debuted in the data in 1958.

 Second of all, yes, Aqua Net Hair Spray has been around since the 1950s.
 I don’t know exactly which year it was introduced, but I’ve seen Aqua Net ads in newspapers from as early as 1956.